rails/rails/guides/source/configuring.md

 * `config.eager_load_paths` accepts an array of paths from which Rails will eager load on boot if cache classes is enabled.
 Defaults to every folder in the `app` directory of the application.

 * `config.enable_dependency_loading`: when true, enables autoloading, even if the application is eager loaded and `config.cache_classes` is set as true.
-Defaults to false.
+Defaults to `false`.

 * `config.encoding` sets up the application-wide encoding.
 Defaults to UTF-8.